idleberg/sublime-nsis/README.md

 ### Download Manually

 * Download the files using the GitHub .zip download option
-* Unzip the files and rename the folder to `NSIS-Sublime-Text`
-* Copy the folder to your Sublime Text 2 `Packages` directory
+* Unzip the files to your Sublime Text 2 `Packages/User` directory